 Simply put, interoperability is the ability to exchange information between two different systems, and for those two systems to be able to use that information.
-However, interoperability is much more complex than this simple definition.
-The keys to understanding interoperability and how it can revolutionize the exchange of information in the healthcare industry include:
+However, there’s more to it than this simple definition.
+To understand interoperability and how it can revolutionize the exchange of information in the healthcare industry include we’ll discuss:

 As previously mentioned, interoperability refers to two or more systems exchanging information with each other and those systems’ ability to use the data that has been exchanged.
-Think of interoperability as an equation:
+Think of it as an equation: